chrplr/PCBS/docs/testing-tour.rst

   conda activate expyriment  # if you use conda pyenv activate expyriment  # if you use standard python with pyenv

-Try to run the following three experiments (Note that the programs can be interrupted at any time by pressing the ``Esc`` key).
+Try to run the following experiment (Note that the programs can be interrupted at any time by pressing the ``Esc`` key).

 .. code-block:: bash

-   cd ~/PCBS/experiments/xpy_Posner_attention_networks_task
-   python posner_task.py

    cd ~/PCBS/experiments/xpy_parity_decision
    python parity_feedback.py

+This should run a small exepriment where the participant must chech the parity (odd or even) of numbers.

+That's all folks !

 Appendices